lsaif/Basic-Well-Log-Interpretation/README.md

-﻿# Basic-Well-Log-Interpretation
+## Basic-Well-Log-Interpretation

-﻿
-﻿Adapted from Mihai's petroGG and has been modified so that lasio will handle the input.
-Add gamma ray minimum and maximum from frequency distribution for each interval.
+Adapted from Mihai's petroGG and has been modified as follows:
-﻿<p> Check the Jupyter notebook!</p>
+- Made an input function to handle LAS files using lasio, no need to convert to txt
+- Simplyfying vshale calculation so you can call directly to the function.
+Iteration are put inside the function
+- Added Indonesian and Simandoux for water saturation equation